This Modern Age: Production

 The film was based upon the story Girls Together by Mildred Cram, and follows the story of a socialite girl deciding between the social sins of her mother and a comfortable life in the arms of a rich suitor.

 This Modern Age is notable also for Crawford playing a blonde.
-According to a biography, she "wore her hair that color because the actress who was originally to play the part of the mother, Marjorie Rambeau (who'd played her mother in Laughing Sinners), was a blonde.
+According to a biography, she "wore her hair that color because the actress who was originally to play the part of the mother, Marjorie Rambeau, was a blonde.
 When Rambeau became ill, the part was recast with a brunette actress, Pauline Frederick, whom Joan greatly admired.
 Joan's scenes had already been shot, and the difference in hair color was not reason enough to reshoot them.
 Besides, there was no reason why a brunette mother couldn't have a blonde-haired daughter - or maybe she was just into peroxide."

 Reception

 Critical reception

 Mordaunt Hall in The New York Times commented, "The film glides along merrily most of the time, but now and again it has its off moments...Nicholas Grinde, [the director] has done splendid work by his comedy, but his serious interludes might have been handled more effectively."
 The New York Times also said of Crawford, "she gives a better portrayal here than she has in any of her previous talking pictures...she succeeds in being quite convincing in cheery and serious moments."